Boys basketball: Bonny Eagle dismisses Scarborough in AA South quarterfinal

 No. 3 Bonny Eagle goes on to face the winner of Thursday’s matchup between No. 7 Noble (1-17) and No. 2 Thornton Academy (15-3) in the semifinals next Wednesday.

-Junior Ben Tibbetts knocked down five of those devastating 3s and accumulated the game-high 27 points for the Scots.
-Tibbetts was just as confident at the free-throw line, going 6-for-6.
+Senior Zach Maturo knocked down five of those devastating 3s and accumulated the game-high 27 points for the Scots.
+Maturo was just as confident at the free-throw line, going 6-for-6.

 The 6-foot-9 Bouchard, who has no problem dominating the paint with his height, also got into the act at the perimeter, throwing in a pair of treys in the third quarter.